Monday, February 4, 2013

 Girl: I don't know.

 Radha: You heard your father.
-He is not going to let you marry, who he calls, a dog.
+He will never let you marry, who he calls, a dog.
 Never.
 He has decided to have you married to a very successful NRI from Dubai.
 And I can do nothing for you.
 All I can do is advise you.
 Nothing else.

 Girl: And what is your advice mom?

 Radha: (Sighs ) In our society family always comes first.
 We sacrifice everything to save our prestige.
-And for your father there is no prestige in letting you marry the one you like.
+And for your father there is no prestige, no honor in letting you marry the one you like.
 This is a fact.

-Girl: There is another fact that you are missing mom, most of these sacrifices have to be made by women.
+Girl: There is another fact that you are missing mom, most of these sacrifices for the so called honor have to be made by women.

 The mother is quiet.